-The following table sets out, by category, the fees billed by PricewaterhouseCoopers LLP, Chartered Professional Accountants ("PWC"), the Company's current external auditor, for the financial years ended December 31, 2019 and 2018.
+The following table sets out, by category, the fees billed by PricewaterhouseCoopers LLP, Chartered Professional Accountants ("PWC"), the Company's current external auditor, for the financial years ended December 31, 2020 and 2019.

-Financial Year Ended Audit Fees (1) Audit Related Fees (2) Tax Fees (3) All Other Fees (4) December 31, 2019 \$32,550 n/a \$54,651 n/a December 31, 2018 \$24,675 \$10,500 \$15,750 n/a
+Financial Year Ended Audit Fees (1) Audit Related Fees (2) Tax Fees (3) All Other Fees (4) December 31, 2020 \$23,538 \$37,450 \$29,894 n/a December 31, 2019 \$32,550 n/a \$54,651 n/a

-(1) The aggregate fees billed by the Company's auditor for audit fees.
+(1) The aggregate fees billed by the Company's auditor for audit fees, including quarterly reviews.

-The aggregate fees billed for assurance and related services by the Company's auditor that are reasonably related to the performance of the audit or review of the Company's financial statements and are not disclosed in the "Audit Fees" column.
+(2) The aggregate fees billed for assurance and related services by the Company's auditor that are reasonably related to the performance of the audit or review of the Company's financial statements and are not disclosed in the "Audit Fees" column.
+These fees include auditor services in respect to carve out financial statements and work performed in connection with the Company's December 2019 Management Information Circular to approve the spinout of Karus Gold Corp.